devonbrackbill/stable-diffusion/README.md

 - [Image variations](#image-variations)
 - [Conversion to Huggingface Diffusers](scripts/convert_sd_to_diffusers.py)

+## Experiments
+1. see the experiments.md file for details

 ## Fine tuning

 Makes it easy to fine tune Stable Diffusion on your own dataset.
 For example generating new Pokemon from text!